timeester3648/MultiEngine-UTL/docs/module_profiler.md

 Alias for the underlying clock implementation.
 By default `clock` is [`std::chrono::steady_clock`](https://en.cppreference.com/w/cpp/chrono/steady_clock), however when the use of intrinsics is enabled with `#define UTL_PROFILER_OPTION_USE_x86_INTRINSICS_FOR_FREQUENCY <user_cpu_frequency_hz>` (see [example](micro-benchmarking-with-x86-intrinsics)) it switches to a custom implementation using `rdstc` ASM instruction, which tends to have a much lower overhead than the portable implementations, thus making profilers suitable for a more precise benchmarking on a hot path.

-`clock` is compatible with all [`<chrono>`](https://en.cppreference.com/w/cpp/chrono)  functionality and works like any other `std::chrono::` clock, providing a user with a way of leveraging fast time measurements of `rdstc` intrinsic by simply replacing the clock type inside a regular C++ code.
+`clock` is compatible with all [`<chrono>`](https://en.cppreference.com/w/cpp/chrono)  functionality and works like any other `std::chrono::` clock, providing a user with a way of leveraging fast time measurements of `rdtsc` intrinsic by simply replacing the clock type inside a regular C++ code.

 ## Examples